aragon/AGPs/AGPs/AGP-1.md

 * Stage II: Pre-proposal
 * Stage III: Draft Proposal
 * Stage IV: Community Review
-* Stage V: Final Proposal
+* Stage V: Association Review
 * Stage VI: Aragon Network Vote

 During Stage III AGP Editors will review proposals for formatting, legibility, and compliance with AGP-1, referring to AGP-1 as the basis for accepting, denying, or requesting modifications to a proposal.
 The role of AGP Editors is further described in the AGP Editors section.